DionneMaguire/dionnes_wines/README.md

 The login form has to be filled in, or get error message, user and password have to match.
 When click login, you get a success message - you have successfully logged in as username.
 When logged in the options in my account dropdown change to profile and logout - yes
-When I click logout, I am brought to a logout page to check I resally want to logout, if click sigout, I get a message to say you have logged out.
+When I click logout, I am brought to a logout page to check I really want to logout, if click signout, I get a message to say you have logged out.

 #4 view a list of wines